Structure and Guidelines of North Florida Area Conference.

-- Everyone is entitled to, and should, express his or her opinion.
-However, if your perspective has already been stated by someone else, it is not necessary to go the mike and say it again.
+- Everyone is entitled to express his or her opinion.
+However, if your perspective has already been stated by someone else, it is not necessary to go to the mike and say it again.

 - Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business.

 Tabling a Motion

 Tabling a motion postpones discussion to a later time during the same Conference.